 The customer journey monitor is the first view in the customer journey dashboard.

 In the next blog I will discuss the second part of the dashboard, the demand generation view.
-The goal of this view is to get more actionable insights into effectiveness of content and promotion channels that are used for different personas.
+The goal of this view is to get more actionable insights into effectiveness of the uses of content and promotion channels for different personas.

 In case you have questions regarding measuring customer journey success or if you have a great idea about which charts should be included in this view: Don’t hesitate to give us a call or send us an e-mail.